Steven Guttman: Early career

-Beyond his involvement in the art world through UOVO, since late 2011, Guttman has served on the board of the Miami Art Museum, now known as Pérez Art Museum Miami.
+Beyond his involvement in the art world through UOVO, since late 2011, Guttman has been on the board of the Miami Art Museum, now known as Pérez Art Museum Miami.
 The museum, which is partly supported by public funds, began construction on a new facility paid in part by a large cash donation from Jorge M. Pérez.
 In recognition of this contribution, the museum was to be renamed Jorge M. Pérez Art Museum of Miami-Dade County.
 Guttman and three other board members resigned in protest of the name change.

-Guttman also serves on the board of the American Friends of the Centre Pompidou Foundation.
+Guttman also ison the board of the American Friends of the Centre Pompidou Foundation.
 He first joined the organization in 2007.
 In July 2012, he was appointed the chairman of the organization after the resignation of Robert Rubin, the previous chairman.
 In May 2016, Gérard Araud, the French ambassador to the United States, presented to Guttman the honor of Chevalier de la Légion d’Honneur, the civilian Legion of Honour award.
 In the private award ceremony at the French ambassador's residence in Washington, D.C., Araud stated that they "continue to benefit from Mr. Guttman’s relentless commitment to strengthening the bridge of ideas and talent between the U.S. and France.
 I applaud his efforts and congratulate him on an honor well deserved."

 Personal life

-Steven and Kathy Guttman live in the Greenwich Village They own four homes that house some of their more than 1,000 objects of art and design, including their primary residence in Miami as well as residences in the SoHo neighborhood of New York City, in Paris, France and in Washington, CT.
-Their Washington CT home, named the “Rocks”, was the personal residence of architect Ehrick Rossiter.
+Steven and Kathy Guttman live in Greenwich Village They own four homes that house some of their more than 1,000 objects of art and design, including their primary residence in Miami as well as residences in the SoHo neighborhood of New York City, in Paris, France and in Washington, CT.
+Their Washington CT home, named the “Rocks”, was the residence of architect Ehrick Rossiter.

 In 2017, they donated $2 million to the University of Pittsburgh Football program, the single largest donation to the program's Championship Fund.
 The donation was specifically earmarked for his alma mater's football program.